JetBrains/Qodana/topics/python-draft.md

 bootstrap: pip install -r requirements.txt
 ```

-## Basic configuration
+## Run %product%

 <note><include from="lib_qd.topic" element-id="docker-ram-note"/></note>

+### Run %product% locally

-By default, you can run these linters using [Qodana CLI](https://github.com/JetBrains/qodana-cli).
+By default, you can run the %qp% and %qp-co% linters using [Qodana CLI](https://github.com/JetBrains/qodana-cli).
 If necessary,
 check the [installation page](https://github.com/JetBrains/qodana-cli/releases/latest) to install Qodana CLI.
 To run it in the default mode, you must have Docker or Podman
 installed and running locally.
 If you are using Linux, you should be able to run Docker under your current
 [non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).